tanny411/tanny411.github.io/_posts/2020-12-05-Internship-With-Wikimedia.md

 Tasks:
 - Determine usage of community authored functions in articles and pageviews.
-- Use open-source packeages to find code similarity among the functions and identify redundant ones.
+- Use open-source packages to find code similarity among the functions and identify redundant ones.
-- Modularize code segments, both programatically and manually.
+- Modularize code segments, both programmatically and manually.
-- Publish methodology and reoports to be included as Abstract Wikiedia subage.
+- Publish methodology and reports to be included as Abstract Wikipedia sub-page.

 Find me here:
 - https://www.outreachy.org/alums